dinabenayadcherif/OSFinalProject/README.md

     Run a single threaded version of our project: python singlethread_tweets.py

+Although we are running our analysis on 12 different locations, we decided to focus on two to gain a grasp of how multithreaded and singlethreaded programs impact our processing time.

 We analyzed the streaming and analysis times for a certain amount of tweets from Atlanta, GA and Cleveland, OH, (10, 20, 40, 60) for multithreaded and single threaded programs.
 Surprisingly, we found that on average for both cities, that the multithreaded programs took longer than alternating every so many tweets to streaming from another location.
 This can be seen in the Excel worksheet in the repository.